 out at about 3’ and is much bushier with greater pod development.
 Storer is

-leaf-to-stem ratios and stalk thickness.
+looking closely at leaf-to-stem ratios and stalk thickness.

 |"Souped-Up Silage: Chopped Corn,

 |"Soybeans as Forage: New

 Kansas and Nebraska

 |This photo demonstrates that Eagle Seed Forage Soybeans